Gamze1314/Phase3-project-AirbnbBookingTracker/README.md

 - Create a new booking
 - Update a booking
 - Delete a booking
-- List all bookings for a proper
+- List all bookings for a property

 ## Technologies Used